 About 1 cm caudad from the CA, several vessels appear very close together and often almost simultaneously.
 The superior mesenteric artery (SmA) takes off from the anterior aorta and runs obliquely caudad and medial.
 Because of encasing tissue, it has a thick hyperechoic wall that can make it look like an old-fashioned “mantle clock” sitting on top of the AA.
-Here is a nice SmA on top of the AA.
+Here is an SmA on top of the AA.
 The IVC is lower left and pulsating.
 The right renal artery is posterior to the IVC.

-The right renal vein enters the IVC on the right lateral side, but is harder to see without angling over to the right.
+The right renal vein enters the IVC on the right lateral side, so is not seen with epigastric views.

 Caudad from the SpV, any vein seen anterior to the IVC will be the SmV.
-Renal arteries exit the AA just caudad to the SmA but are often indistinct.
-The right renal artery runs just posterior to the IVC and the left renal artery runs just posterior to the LRV and is usually more difficult to see.
+The right renal artery was already shown running posterior to the IVC.
+The left renal artery runs posterior to the LRV and is usually more difficult to see.
 Here is a clip again showing a prominent right renal artery with a more indistinct left renal artery.

-IMBUS screening for abdominal aortic aneurysm (AAA) is low cost and easy to justify at least once in all patients over 65.
+IMBUS screening for abdominal aortic aneurysm (AAA) is low cost and easy to justify at least once in all patients over 65 in an IMBUS clinic.
 However, the current national screening guidelines restrict formal radiology screening to current or former smokers, particularly males, from a cost effectiveness standpoint.

 Aneurysms of the AA are rare down to the level of the renal arteries and would really stand out compared to the other vessels.
 The serious search for AAA is below the renal arteries.
 The AA varies in size based on patient height, but in general, aneurysm is defined as being greater than 3 cm in greatest diameter.
 However, the worry point doesn’t come until a AAA is over 4 cm and intervention takes place around 5 cm.

 While the longitudinal view of the AA can help find some difficult AA, the standards for measuring the AA are for transverse views.
 In particular, the transverse view helps avoid missing the unusual saccular aneurysm.
-Always optimize the depth, sector width, focus position, and magnification for the AA.
+Always optimize the depth, sector width, and focus position for the AA.
 This exam is traditionally performed with the patient supine, although the standing position can work well.

 AA measurement: Obesity and bowel gas create challenges.
 Substantial probe pressure is usually needed to move gas out of the way and reduce the distance from the probe to the AA.
-Tell patients that probe pressure is needed and ask them to indicate when the pressure is too uncomfortable.
-The exam can be done in the left lateral position or in the supine position, which ever gives the best imaging.
+Tell patients that pressure is needed and ask them to indicate when the pressure is too uncomfortable.
 Follow and periodically measure the AA from the SmA down to where it bifurcates into the iliac arteries.
 Isolated iliac artery aneurysms (diameter > 1.5 cm) are rare, but such aneurysms are common in association with distal AAA.
-The AA may be intermittently lost because of overlying bowel gas, but if periodic good measurements are obtained, the gaps are acceptable.
+The AA may be intermittently lost because of overlying bowel gas, but if periodic normal measurements are obtained, the gaps are acceptable.
 The measurement of the AA that matters is the greatest diameter, wherever it occurs.
 Clinic imaging is not gated with the ECG and the AA can vary in diameter from 0.2 to 0.4 cm between systole and diastole so be cautious interpreting small changes in AA measurements over time.
 Get repeated measurements in any patient if the diameter is borderline or high.

 There are two issues with the measurement technique.
 The first is that the probe needs to be perpendicular to the aorta or falsely high values may result.
 It may be harder to get perpendicular as a AAA gets larger.
 Check that the probe looks perpendicular to the body long axis with any increased AA measurement.
 Usually, the most perpendicular view also gives the clearest image of the AA.
 Repeated measurement should be performed with any large AA.